 - Plans for sale for earth-sheltered living roof homes, earth-bermed homes, and an earthship plan at Dream Green Homes.

-The Best Books About Earth Sheltered Homes
+Reference Books On About Earth Sheltered Homes

 - The Fifty Dollar and Up Underground House Book by Mike Oehler